Toufa7/Cub3D/Readme.md

 <img src="https://github.com/Toufa7/Cub3D/blob/69e8684df1de3c65f45df3d16731c41e4311d1b8/images/window.png" width="700"/>
 </p>

-:two: Getting the player position in the map and define the field of view based on  the char inserted in the map :
+:two: Getting the player position in the map and define the field of view based on the character inserted in the map :

     if (map[y][x] == 'N')
         fov = 270